 The mold manufacturing process begins with the parting line location.
 This is the point at which the two tool cavities meet.
 The most commonly used style of parting line used is a flat bar parting line as it is easy to maintain and prevents excessive plastic build up.

 Using 2D drawings the planned mold sections are either cut on a plasma cutter or are cut using a press.
 The maximum number of bends are used to minimize the number of lengthy welds.
-This increases the accuracy of the tool and assists in maintaining the shape of the mold.
+Therefore, this increases the accuracy of the tool and assists in maintaining the shape of the mold.
 The individual pieces are then formed and welded to create the finished rotational molding mold.

 Parting line match, fasteners, framing and surface finish